 Now more than ever we’re lucky to have a HUGE variety of half marathons to choose from in any state because it’s such a popular distance.
 Which means there are likely some races that would be considered top half marathons which might not appear on this list.

-I’ve run a number of CA races that I love, including Santa Barbara Wine Valley Half Marathon.
-But one that remains on my bucket list and needs to be added to yours is the Surf City Half Marathon!
+And if you were to ask me, the one that remains on my bucket list and needs to be added to yours is the Surf City Half Marathon!
+Here’s why you’ll love it:

 - The medal is one of the few that gives me bling envy